 - Take plenty of pictures of the beautiful and idyllic beachscape with its cerulean waters, dancing coconut trees, and bone-white sand.

 - Go beach bumming or have a picnic with friends or family; there are huts you can rent during your stay.
 You can also take this opportunity to mingle with locals and other tourists.

-- The place you want to get to for island hopping is General Luna; there are tricycles that ply the route from Dapa to the latter.
+- The place you want to get to for island hopping is General Luna; there are tricycles that ply the route from Dapa.

 - There are ATMs on the island, but don’t rely on them as they are either out of cash or not working.
 Make your withdrawals in Surigao City before departing for Siargao.

 - There are restaurants, carinderias, and sari-sari stores in Dapa and General Luna for food, snacks, and drinks.
 You can also buy your food on the island and have them cooked there at minimal cost.